anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 servers of differing authorities.

-Extensions MAY use query parameters in scenarios where the client has an a priori knowledge of the authoritative server to which queries are to be sent.
+Extensions MAY use query parameters in scenarios where the client has a priori knowledge of the authoritative server to which queries are to be sent.
 Such scenarios are generally queries intended to yield multiple results, authentication or authorization, and other scenarios where the behavior of requests across multiple authorities